TLC for our Gang of Eight? Yes and No

-But conditions changed.
-A willow oak that had sprouted from a wandering seed into a jack-in-the-beanstalk giant, was shading her nicely, like a feathery parasol.
+Nearby, a willow oak sprouted from a wandering seed into a full-blown Jack’s beanstalk.
+The young tree was shading her benevolently, like a feathery parasol.
+What luck, we said.

 Such a comedown for the great Lady.
 We had cut the life out of her.
 Between the pruning that had cut off her top and the pruning that had left her bottom naked, she was left with a skimpy knot of leaves.
 She did not grow after this treatment.
 You could say she was sulking except Lady Clare was not that kind of a camellia.
 Pruning aside, she probably didn’t like her toes mired in the mud she’d been consigned to.

 A couple of years later we found a more suitable spot for her, one where passersby would be sure to remark on her beauty.
 It was a good year for rain so we didn’t worry about regular watering.
 That Lady was tough.
 She would survive.